- Business VoIP

 How Does VoIP Work?

-When looking at residential VoIP plans, you will be able to choose phone lines for extremely low prices, around $5 to $15/month for unlimited calling.
+When looking at residential VoIP plans for your home, you will be able to choose phone lines for extremely low prices, around $5 to $15/month for unlimited calling.
 When choosing between providers, it may be helpful to consider the following points:

 - Does the provider only offer unlimited plans?
 Would you prefer to have the option of choosing a metered plan with a lower monthly cost, but with an additional per minute cost?